Add restrictions to automation steps

 Allowlists can’t be empty: This means that if you enable an allowlist for an action, it must contain at least one entry.

-Configurations aren’t shared across products: For example, if you have an allowlist for the Send email action in Jira automation, it won’t apply to the Send email action in Confluence automation rules.
+Configurations aren’t shared across apps: For example, if you have an allowlist for the Send email action in Jira automation, it won’t apply to the Send email action in Confluence automation flows.

 Was this helpful?